-Note that we prove the first half of Theorem \ref{theorem1} by the ordinary simulation techniques and the relationship between languages $L(M)$ accepted by a polynomial-time nondeterministic Turing machine $M$ and the complement $\overline{L}(M)$ of $L(M)$.
-Furthermore, by the result of \cite{BGS75}, since there exists some oracle $A$ such that $\mathcal{NP}^A={\rm co}\mathcal{NP}^A$, and just as the result that $\mathcal{P}^A=\mathcal{NP}^A$ \cite{BGS75} led to a strong belief that problems with contradictory relativization are very hard to solve and are not amenable to current proof techniques, i.e., the solutions of such problems are beyond the current state of mathematics (see e.g., \cite{HCCRR93, Hop84}), the conclusion $\mathcal{NP}^A={\rm co}\mathcal{NP}^A$ also suggests that the problem of separating $\mathcal{NP}$ from ${\rm co}\mathcal{NP}$ is beyond the current state of mathematics.
-Therefore, the next result, i.e., the following theorem, is to break the so-called Relativization Barrier: \begin{theorem} Under some rational assumptions (see Section \ref{sec:beating_the_relativization_barrier} below), and if $\mathcal{P}^A\ne\mathcal{NP}^A={\rm co}\mathcal{NP}^A$, then the set of all ${\rm co}\mathcal{NP}^A$ machines (defined in Section \ref{sec:beating_the_relativization_barrier}) is not enumerable.
-Thereby, ordinary simulation techniques will generally {\em not} apply to the relativized versions of the $\mathcal{NP}$ versus ${\rm co}\mathcal{NP}$ problem. \end{theorem}
+Note that we prove the first half of Theorem \ref{theorem1} using ordinary simulation techniques together with the relationship between languages $L(M)$ accepted by a polynomial-time nondeterministic Turing machine $M$ and the complement $\overline{L}(M)$ of $L(M)$.
+Furthermore, by the result of \cite{BGS75}, there exists some oracle $A$ such that $\mathcal{NP}^A={\rm co}\mathcal{NP}^A$.
+Just as the result that $\mathcal{P}^A=\mathcal{NP}^A$ \cite{BGS75} led to a strong belief that problems with contradictory relativization are very hard to solve and are not amenable to current proof techniques --- i.e., that the solutions of such problems are beyond the current state of mathematics (see e.g., \cite{HCCRR93, Hop84}) --- the conclusion $\mathcal{NP}^A={\rm co}\mathcal{NP}^A$ likewise suggests that separating $\mathcal{NP}$ from ${\rm co}\mathcal{NP}$ is beyond the current state of mathematics.
+Therefore, the next result, stated in the following theorem, breaks the so-called Relativization Barrier: \begin{theorem} Under some reasonable assumptions (see Section \ref{sec:beating_the_relativization_barrier} below), if $\mathcal{P}^A\ne\mathcal{NP}^A={\rm co}\mathcal{NP}^A$, then the set of all ${\rm co}\mathcal{NP}^A$ machines (defined in Section \ref{sec:beating_the_relativization_barrier}) is not enumerable.
+Consequently, ordinary simulation techniques generally will {\em not} apply to the relativized versions of the $\mathcal{NP}$ versus ${\rm co}\mathcal{NP}$ problem. \end{theorem}